-We are a music therapy and counseling practice in Central Iowa that specializes in serving people with marginalized and misunderstood identities and circumstances.
+We are a music therapy and counseling practice in Central Iowa that specializes in serving people with minoritized and misunderstood identities and circumstances.

 We are affirming of all intersectional identities, including but not limited to: race, sex, sexual orientation, gender expression, gender identity, relationship status, family structure, physical ability, size, mental ability, religion, faith, spiritual beliefs, culture, ethnicity, socio-economic status, citizenship status, age, and political affiliation.